Dust polarization modeling at large-scale over the Northern Galactic cap using EBHIS and Planck data: Comparison of the model with observations

 \subsection{Polarization fraction}

-We compute the mean square of the polarization fraction, $p_{\rm m}^2$, from 100 realizations using Eq.~\eqref{eq:4.2}.
-The error bars on the mean histogram are standard deviations estimated over the 100 realizations.
+We compute the mean square of the polarization fraction, $p_{\rm m}^2$, from 100 realisations using Eq.~\eqref{eq:4.2}.
+The error bars on the mean histogram are the standard deviations estimated over the 100 realisations.
 As shown in Fig.~\ref{figure:5.1.1} (left), our model reproduces the statistical distribution of $p_{\rm d}^2$ quite accurately, including the negative values of $p_d^2$ and the largest values beyond $p_0^2$.